tthe3d/Academy-Homework/About this Repo.md

 # Academy-Homework

-Here I will be posting all the Homeworks we get in the Academy.
+Here I will be posting all the Homework we get in the Academy.